easytarget/MQ-Pro-IO/README.md

 ## MQ Pro GPIO
 Providing a full GPIO how-to is beyond the scope of this document, I use LGPIO in python to do this.

-<TODO> create a seperate guide doc [GPIO-examples](GPIO-examples) showing my GPIO tests/use.
+**IN PROGRESS** : create a seperate guide doc [GPIO-examples](GPIO-examples) showing my GPIO tests/use.

-For some other basic GPIO use look at the following: https://worldbeyondlinux.be/posts/gpio-on-the-mango-pi/
+For some other basic GPIO use advise look at the following: https://worldbeyondlinux.be/posts/gpio-on-the-mango-pi/

 ## Allwinner D1 GPIO pins